 Photo credit: Bit.ai

-The sales industry can often be an unpredictable world to work in.
+The sales industry is often unpredictable.
 A sales strategy that works one day could fail the next.
 The ability to quickly adapt to any scenario is a highly-desired sales associate skill.